garrettsmith99/tech190/README.md

+Dear journal,

-This is my journal for the game I am designing in College for my Game Design and Simulation class
+I am excited for this gane deisgn class I signed up for.
+I am designing a game in College for my Game Design and Simulation class.
+There are a few people I met in

+class that I like.
+Some people formed groups to work on games together.
+I am too shy to join a group.
+I wish I could of joined a group but my social anxiety was

+really bad.

+# tex-journal-9/1/2022

+Garrett Smith

 My game is called City Escaper and it is a platform game where my character Roxanne runs around and shoots robots with her laser gun, does front flips across the

 skyscrapers and tries to save her city, New York.

-# tex-journal-9/1/2022

-Garrett Smith

                                                                   Journal Entry 1 9/1/2022